Resources on Generative AI in the Classroom

 "In this Optimizing AI in Higher Education: SUNY FACT2 Guide, Second Edition, you will find updated information to reflect the changing landscape of generative AI technology.
 We offer practical suggestions for how to help educators and students achieve AI literacy and find the right methods of using or eschewing generative AI in their pedagogy."

-Click here, or on the image, to access the guide.
+Access Optimizing AI in Higher Education.
 (The second download link on the page will take you to the full document; the first download link is only the cover art image.)

 Syllabus Statements on Generative AI